tamari92/kf2-tournament/guidelines.md

 **Note:** The Tournament Staff reserve the right to make adjustments to team rosters as they see fit to ensure the best possible balance.
 This, however, will only be exercised in extreme cases.

 ### 5.3 - Roster Integrity
 Teams may *only* use the players in the rosters formed from [5.2.5](#525---player-draft).
-If a player leaves, exits, or is removed from the team, the team Captain is required to inform the Tournament Staff immediately so that a replacement can be found (typically drawn from the overflow pool).
+If a player leaves, exits, or is removed from the team, the team Mentor is required to inform the Tournament Staff immediately so that a replacement can be found (typically drawn from the overflow pool).

 STEAMIDs will be checked regularly. **Using players not in the team’s assigned roster is grounds for the team's immediate suspension from the tournament.**